 Charlotte Schulz is a recipient of individual artist fellowships from the John Simon Guggenheim Memorial Foundation in 2010-2011, the Pollack-Krasner Foundation in 2005-2006, the New York Foundation for the Arts in 2017, 2009, and 2002, the Aljira Center for Contemporary Art in 2003, the State of Florida in 1996, and the Skowhegan School of Painting and Sculpture in 1992.
 Notable group exhibitions include Vocabularies of Metaphor: More Stories, Hosfelt Gallery, San Francisco, CA; Dark Poets, Maryland Institute College of Art, Baltimore, MD; ARCHI+TEXTURE, Brooklyn Fire Proof, Brooklyn, NY; underCURRENT/overview, Tampa Museum of Art, Tampa, FL; and Featuring Florida, The John and Mable Ringling Museum of Art, Sarasota, FL.
 Her solo exhibitions include The Uneven Intensities of Duration, Smack Mellon, Brooklyn, NY and Wake Forest University, Winston-Salem, NC, An Insufficiency in Our Screens, Aldrich Contemporary Art Museum, Ridgefield, CT and Mills College Art Museum, Oakland, CA. Schulz’s work is included in the permanent collections of Mill College Art Museum, The John and Mable Ringling Museum of Art, and the University of South Florida.

-Schulz currently resides in Peekskill, NY and maintains a studio at The Elizabeth Foundation for the Arts in New York City.
+Schulz currently resides in Peekskill, NY and maintains a studio there.
 She teaches at Parsons The New School for Design and is a museum guide at Dia:Beacon.